SafaElmali/bootstrap-example/README.md

 <p>I've just implemented a jpg certificate file into html using Bootstrap 3.3.7 as a weekend project :)</p>
 <p>Project aim was to improve my knowledge about Bootstrap.</p>
-<p>I made this in a bootstrap modal.
-That's why it seems a bit compressed 😬</p>

 <h2>Comparison</h2>